 With the Possible credit card, you can select either AutoPay or Manual Pay when you set up your payment schedule.
-If at any time you are not able to pay the full balance, we do have a payment plan option as well which will split your payments into installments.
+If at any time you are not able to pay the full balance, we do have another payment option that will split your payments into 3-4 installments.
 See Card Payment Plan for more information.

-If you chose manual payments and wish to switch to AutoPay, you can do so at any time by following the steps below:
+If you currently are setup with manual payments and wish to switch to AutoPay, you can do so at any time by following the steps below: